turingschool/curriculum-site/module3/assessments/rubric.md

 The candidate...
 - tests all sad paths but may have missed some edge cases.
 - tests all happy paths and feature work.
-- begins a debugging process and posits some reasonable solutions to the problem if any unexpected bugs appear during the interview.
+- begins a debugging process and poses some reasonable solutions to the problem if any unexpected bugs appear during the interview.

 #### Leaning Don’t Hire

 The candidate...
-- tests happy paths but missed, or inffecetively tested, some sad paths.
+- tests happy paths but misses, or inffectively tests, some sad paths.
 - could not identify edge cases.
 - begins a basic debugging process but is not able to come up with any solutions to the problem if any unexpected bugs appear during the interview.